Vivienne Westwood, fashion designer and style icon, dies at 81 | KRDO

 In 1992, Westwood married an Austrian design student, Andreas Kronthaler, 25 years her junior.
 They worked as co-designers, before he took over her ready-to-wear line in 2016.
 In a statement released with the announcement of her death Kronthaler said, “I will continue with Vivienne in my heart.
 We have been working until the end and she has given me plenty of things to get on with.
 Thank you darling.”

-Tributes began pouring in Thursday night from the fashion world and beyond.
-Model Bella Hadid posted photos wearing the designer’s creations on Instagram and wrote, “I will forever be grateful to have been in your orbit, because to me and most, in fashion and humanity, you, Vivienne, were the sun.”
+Tributes began pouring in Thursday night from around the world.
+Model Bella Hadid posted photos taken with the designer on Instagram and wrote, “I will forever be grateful to have been in your orbit, because to me and most, in fashion and humanity, you, Vivienne, were the sun.”
 British Vogue editor-in-chief, Edward Enninful, also paid tribute on his Instagram, describing the designer as “a true icon of British fashion and an irreplaceable force in the industry.”
 And on Twitter, singer Boy George wrote “R.I.P. to the great and inspiring Vivienne Westwood who lead us through punk and beyond,” adding, “she is the undisputed Queen of British fashion.”

+Westwood was a passionate activist on issues that ranged from the climate to free speech.
 Westwood was an outspoken advocate for the planet, often promoting quality over quantity when it came to fashion consumption.
-For her Fall-Winter 2019/20 show at London Fashion Week, Westwood sent models, actors, and activists down the runway with political signs — one of which read “What’s good for the planet is good for the economy.”
+For her Fall-Winter 2019/2020 show at London Fashion Week, Westwood sent models, actors, and activists down the runway with political signs — one of which read “What’s good for the planet is good for the economy.”

+She often took part in environmental demonstrations, and in 2015, memorably rode a tank to then British Prime Minister David Cameron’s constituency home to protest against hydraulic fracking.
+In June 2020, Westwood, dressed in yellow, suspended herself in a giant birdcage to protest the extradition of WikiLeaks founder Julian Assange outside Britain’s central criminal court.

 The Vivienne Foundation, a not-for-profit company, founded by Westwood, her sons & granddaughter in late 2022, will officially launch next year.
 According to her spokespeople it will “honour, protect and continue the legacy of Vivienne’s life, design and activism.”